ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```
 ```

+(no output).
 The `-t type` restricts the inversion of the match.
 So:

 ```sh
 jval -i -t int jparse/test_jparse/test_JSON/good/top_level_array.json 23209 1 2 3